© Crown copyright 2021

 - for any purpose requested by the Secretary of State, or a local authority

-Businesses and services that are permitted to continue in law must close or not take place within accommodation settings.
-For example, a wake cannot be held at a hotel.
+Businesses and services that are permitted to continue in law may also resume in these settings.
+For example, a wake can be held at a hotel otherwise required to close.

 Personal Care facilities and close contact services

-Personal care facilities and close contact services must close.
-This includes:
+Personal care facilities and close contact services may open.
+Please see further detail here.

 Entertainment and tourism